wes4m/wes4m.github.io/content/posts/rn-migration.md

     hidden: true # only hide on current single page
 ---

-At [Ejaro](https://github.com/Ejaro), we have been transitioning to React Native over the past year while continuing to build new features and growing our app.
+At [Ejaro](https://github.com/Ejaro), we have been transitioning to React Native over the past two years while continuing to build new features and growing our app.
 Instead of undertaking a complete rewrite from scratch, we adopted a hybrid approach.
 This strategy has been successfully implemented by companies like [Shopify](https://shopify.engineering/migrating-our-largest-mobile-app-to-react-native) and others.
 In this post I go over some of the decision taking approaches, challenges, and solutions we implemented.

 ## Why Move to React Native?